SidRichardsQuantum/Variational_Quantum_Eigensolver/README.md

 │   ├── vqe/
 │   └── qpe/
 │
-└── notebooks/               # Notebooks importing from the vqe/ and qpe/ packages
+└── notebooks/
+    ├── getting_started/     # Intro notebook implementing VQE and QPE from scratch ├── vqe/                 # Importing from the vqe/ package └── qpe/                 # Importing from the qpe/ package
 ```

 This structure ensures: